TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PhpApi.rst

       $pageTsConfig = BackendUtility::getPagesTSconfig($currentPageId);
    }

 Both methods return the entire TSconfig as a php array.
-The earlier retrieves the User TSconfig while the latter retrieves the Page TSconfig.
+The former retrieves the User TSconfig while the latter retrieves the Page TSconfig.

 All imports, overrides, modifications etc are already resolved.
 This includes